cwi-dis/igor/doc/schema.md

 While there is very little in Igor that is hard-coded here is the schema that is generally used by Igor databases.

+The (preliminary) schema for access control can be found in the separate document [capabilities.md](capabilities.md).

 The toplevel element is called `data`.
 Usually you can refer to the children of the toplevel element using a relative path such as `environment/location`, sometimes (within expressions triggered by events, for example) you must refer by absolute path, then you should use `/data/environment/location`.

 There is no formal schema, but in the descriptions of the leaf elements below we specify the type expected: